MKT035/MKT035/README.md

 # Hi there 👋

 ## About Me
-I am Mayank Kumar, a Risk Analyst with expertise in LLM development, AI-driven tools, and data analytics.
+I am Mayank Kumar, an Analyst with expertise in LLM development, AI-driven tools, and data analytics.
 Proficient in Python, Power BI, and Palantir Foundry, with hands-on experience in creating GPT-based solutions for risk assessment and business automation.
 Skilled in optimizing processes and delivering impactful solutions.

 ### Here are some important link/information about me -